-Class teachers plan lessons and differentiate and personalise their planning according to the specific needs of all groups of children in their class and will ensure that your child's needs are met.
+Class teachers plan, adapt and personalise according to the specific needs of all groups of children in their class and will ensure that your child's needs are met.

 - Support staff, under the direction of the class teacher, further support the needs of your child where necessary. - Specific resources and strategies are used to support your child individually and in groups. - Planning and teaching will be adapted, daily if needed, to meet your child's learning needs.